 - Economical scalability

 In order to achieve the resiliency and simplicity goals, Shapeways eliminated large layer 2 broadcast and failure domains, spanning tree (STP) challenges and proprietary protocols like MLAG.
-With their entire operating environment running Linux, they decided to deploy Routing on the Host from Cumulus Networks by installing Cumulus Quagga on their servers, bringing layer 3 functionality all the way down to the host.
+With their entire operating environment running Linux, they decided to deploy Cumulus Routing on the Host on their servers, bringing layer 3 functionality all the way down to the host.

-The main criteria for selecting Routing on the Host with Cumulus Quagga included:
+The main criteria for selecting Cumulus Routing on the Host included:

 - Network reliability and availability: Running a layer 3 routing protocol on the hosts provided redundancy to the hosts without needing STP or MLAG.
 Additionally, Shapeways applied their newfound understanding of BGP to their DCI VPN links, resulting in improved throughput and resilience for those links.